fire1ce/3os.org/docs/penetration-testing/tools/bettercap1.6.2.md

 ---
-description: Bettercap 1.6.2 is a tool for man in the middle attack and ssl strip .
+description: Bettercap 1.6.2 is a tool for Man In The Middle Attack and SSL Strip .
 You will find a series of practical example commands for running Bettercap 1.6.2 and getting the most of this powerful tool.
 ---

 ## Bettercap 1.6.2 Installation